COVID-19 Response Information – CanIL Classes Remain Fully Online

 Q. Will students be required to move to Langley for Summer 2022 courses?

 Our best guess at this point is that most or all of our SU22 courses will be offered only face-to-face (F2F).
 Some summer courses are offered as online asynchronous courses regardless of COVID, and will probably continue as such; these will be labelled accordingly on the TWU Registration system well in advance.
 If a student wants to take courses in Summer 2022 that are typically offered as F2F, and if the student is unable to come to campus, they should communicate their intention to our Admissions team.
 The Admissions team will keep track of which students are in this situation, and for which courses.
 On March 31, 2022, we will make a firm decision about accepting remote students for select F2F summer courses, if any.

 Q. Are you anticipating that, at some point, students will have to attend in-person to take classes at CanIL?

 It is almost certain that CanIL will never become a totally online program.
 In the coming years, many of our courses will be offered in various modalities.
 However, once pandemic restrictions are lifted and students are able to travel and attend on-campus classes, we expect that most of our courses will then be available only as F2F.

 Q. How is course delivery prioritized at CanIL?

-CanIL’s course delivery goals are prioritized as follows:
+CanIL’s course delivery goals in general – regardless of a pandemic or other unusual circumstances – are prioritized as follows:

 - We aim to design and provide courses in ways that will achieve the best possible learning outcomes for our students.